 This vase is a magnificent example of the late work of Olga Finzi Baldi, one of the most celebrated mid-century European silversmiths.
 It was designed 1989 and is one of two or three made by her.
 One is in the Applied art collections of the Castello Sforzesco in Milan and another, I think in a private Italian collection.

-This vase was designed by Olga Finzi Baldi, a renowned Italian silversmith in 1989.
-This one may be the original or one of a few made later.
-It is magnificently crafted.
-It was in an exhibition of Italian working silversmiths called “Argenti Italiani-Selezione Design—Triumphs of Italian Silver Design,” which traveled to museums around the world and finally, it was purchased at its last venue, the Keith Lipert Gallery in Washington D.C., where the objects were for the first time offered for sale.
-The catalogue exhibition and the original receipt will be given to the purchaser.
+This one was in an exhibition of Italian crafts called Nientedimeno/Nothing Less.
+1945-2000 – La forza del design femminile (The Strength of Female design).
+This exhibition traveled to museums around the world and finally, it was purchased at its last venue, the Keith Lipert Gallery in Washington D.C., where the objects were for the first time offered for sale.
+The original receipt will be given to the purchaser.

 Height: 18 inches to the top of the handle and spout

 Marked: The Italian national mark with her number 756.

 (She registered her studio in 1956)

 There is a paste on label on the bottom with her studio’s name and address